 What are the signs of an Indigo child?

 Besides the year of your birth (which, by the way, doesn’t automatically make you an Indigo child), if you’re an Indigo child, you possess: extreme empathy, sensitivity, a high level of intuition and psychic ability, an innate spirituality, a deep desire to help the world, a special bond with animals and nature, stubbornness, a feeling of being an outsider as well as the overall knowingness that you are unique and are meant to do big things.

 Do you suspect you might know an Indigo child?
 Or maybe you’ve always suspected that you were one yourself.
 Luckily there are a bunch of questions you can ask to determine if you’re really part of this small magical generation.
 If you agree to a majority of these queries below, you just might be an Indigo child.

-I have often like my voice doesn’t count especially in terms of politics.
+- I have often felt like my voice doesn’t count especially in terms of politics.

 Indigo children aren’t big fans of school.
 You might think, okay, what kid likes school?
 But the Indigo child doesn’t conform to typical societal structures like school.
 Instead, they love to follow their curiosity and passions.
 Indigo children do enjoy learning — they are known to be voracious readers — but they just want to learn on their own time and in their own way.